dschobel/varick/README.md

 # Varick

-An evented network server built in Scala.
+An evented network server written in Scala and built on the NIO multiplexor.

+Design goals are for high levels of concurrency in a single thread and, eventually, easy scalability within one instance when adding more cores to the mix.